AlexGeorgeLain/SSDTeamProject/README.md

 `$ pip install -r requirements.txt` command.

 The server can be started by using the `$ python run.py` command while in the project root directory.
-Once the server is running, the web app can be accessed at http://127.0.0.1:5000.
+Once the server is running, the web app can be accessed by navigating to http://127.0.0.1:5000 in a web browser.
 There are three accounts in the default database which can be used to log in to the app.
 No functionality is available to unauthorised users.

 These default logins are: